 - It allows for a broader scope of the world to be explored because it is not limited to the worldview of one character.

-- It allows the reader to see the bigger picture by showing different perspectives of the events.
+- The reader gets to see the bigger picture by showing different perspectives of the events.

 The Cons of Third Person Multiple POV: